Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

 \subsection{Observing system: GINAN receiver with SKALA4.1 antenna}

-Our new sky measurements were made with the GINAN receiver connected to a SKALA4.1 antenna \citep{9107113} as shown schematically in Fig. \ref{fig:radiometer_concept.png} and photographically in Fig. \ref{fig:Boolardy_Deployment}.
-This is a dual linearly polarized log-periodic antenna, designed to have a smoothly varying frequency response from \qtyrange{50}{350}{\mega\hertz}.
+Our new sky measurements were made with the GINAN receiver connected to a single SKALA4.1 antenna installed on a \qty{40}{\metre} diameter SKA-Low station ground mesh.
+The resulting observing system is shown schematically in Extended Data Fig.~\ref{fig:radiometer_concept} and photographically in Fig.~\ref{fig:Boolardy_Deployment}.
+Together, the novel receiver and the accurately characterised antenna enable an accurate measurement of the radio sky in the SKA-Low band.

+SKALA4.1 is a dual linearly polarized log-periodic antenna, designed for SKA-Low with the goal of smooth frequency behaviour over the \qtyrange{50}{350}{\mega\hertz} band \citep{9107113}.
+However, below \qty{60}{\mega\hertz}, the antenna radiation efficiency has greater uncertainties associated with steeply rising resistive losses, exceeding \qty{5}{\percent}, in the metal of the antenna, mesh and ground.
+Therefore, only data in the range \qtyrange{60}{350}{\mega\hertz} are used for accurate comparison of radio sky models with the measurements.
+Extended Data Fig.~\ref{fig:receiver_small_box} shows the antenna up close.
 There are ten solid and ten wire dipoles in each polarization and the feed lines for these 20 dipoles consist of a pair of rectangular tubes conducting the radiation received in that polarization to the vertex.
 The antenna is designed for \qty{50}{\ohm} single ended feeding.

+Sky measurements were made with the antenna placed at the centre of mesh S16-4 at the southern extremity of the SKA-Low telescope, within Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory in Australia.
+The specific location was \ang{-27.05934}, longitude \ang{116.479561} and height \qty{320.0}{\metre}.
+The quoted height is that of the ground mesh in geodetic coordinates with respect to the reference ellipsoid in the International Terrestrial Reference System (ITRS) frame.
+This mesh was one in a tight cluster of six meshes that were unpopulated at the time of our measurement.
+Each mesh will eventually host 256 SKALA4.1 antennas to form one SKA-Low station.